 The Ohio State University in Columbus has a Master of Science in Agriculture that offers a specialization in agro-ecology.
 The course sequence offers an intimate study of plant physiology and biology and the domestication of agronomic crops to help you put the current state of agriculture into perspective.
 A two-week field study trip in New Mexico takes you into the desert and introduces dry-land crop cultivation through the prism of ancient Navajo and Pueblo farming practices, repurposing the old ways for new needs.

-Bowling Green State University’s Master of Architecture degree goes with a classical approach to architectural training: an overview of history and the humanities combined with scientific and technical instruction that offers a broad-based approach to problem-solving in design and building.
+Bowling Green State University’s Master of Architecture and Environmental Design degree goes with a classical approach to architectural training: an overview of history and the humanities combined with scientific and technical instruction that offers a broad-based approach to problem-solving in design and building.
 But the program takes a modern tack when it comes to sustainability concerns, looking closely at materials and building techniques from an ecological standpoint.

 Environmental stewardship and a holistic understanding of the urban environment are the keys to Xavier University’s Master of Arts in Urban Sustainability and Resilience.
 This traditional Jesuit school brings the strengths of a rigorous, morality-driven education to the long-term goals of ecologically sustainable development using the latest science and technology.